Remote Desktop Gateway: MFA and access controls for RD Gateway and RD Web

 To avoid MFA fatigue, admins can set authentication to allow, deny, or limit RD Gateway connections according to AD user, user group, or operational unit (OU), as well as according to contextual factors such as location (internal or external), device, and time.

 This avoids the common complaint that MFA gets in the way of work.
 By applying it granularly, admins can prevent MFA from becoming a barrier to productivity.
-And since it's easy for users, IT doesn't have to spend time on MFA help tickets, or deal with frustrated users.
+And since it's easy for users, IT doesn't have to spend time on MFA help tickets or deal with frustrated users.

-Importantly, UserLock integrates control of RD Gateway in the same console admins already use to control other types of remote access, including VPNs, IIS, and RemoteApp.
+Importantly, UserLock integrates control of RD Gateway in the same console that admins already use to control other types of remote access, including VPNs, IIS, and RemoteApp.

 RD Gateway is the best way for Windows admins to manage the remote access connectivity their users now demand.
 For networks using on-premise AD, UserLock is the simplest and quickest way to secure it.